 Justification of Red List Category

-Overall, the species's population has declined in recent years owing to rapid declines in Iberia for resident breeding birds, and migrants that winter in Spain.
-Previously the majority of the global population wintered in Spain, but increasingly birds are remaining on their northern European breeding grounds.
+Overall, the species's previous population decline has now been reversed by the rapid increases in several countries, as demonstrated by the shifts in the location of the bulk of the breeding population.
+Previously the majority of the global population wintered in Spain, but increasingly birds are remaining on their northern European breeding grounds, or moving only depending on the resource availability nearby.
 Those populations that winter outside of Spain are generally increasing.
-Therefore, while serious declines are expected to continue in southern Europe and therefore in the global population as a whole, as northern populations increase, it is anticipated that their growth will eventually outweigh declines in Iberia.
+Therefore, while serious declines are expected to continue in parts of southern Europe, these are presently being countered by increases elsewhere.

 The species breeds in broadleaf woodlands and forests, mixed with farmland, pasture and heathland, up to 1,600 m in Switzerland (A. Aebischer in litt.
-2016) and possibly to 2,500 m in Morocco (del Hoyo et al. 1994).
+2016) and formerly possibly to 2,500 m in Morocco (del Hoyo et al. 1994).
 In winter it also occupies wasteland, scrub and wetlands.
-Formerly an urban scavenger, it still visits the edges of towns and cities.
+Formerly an urban scavenger, it still visits the edges of towns and cities and is now frequent in suburban areas where they will visit gardens (Orros & Fellowes 2014).
 It takes a wide range of food, but feeds mainly on carrion and small to medium-sized mammals and birds.
 Reptiles, amphibians and invertebrates are less important prey.
-Most birds in north-east Europe are migratory, wintering mainly in southern France and Iberia, but with some travelling as far as Africa (del Hoyo et al. 1994).
-Migrants travel south from their breeding grounds between August and November, returning between February and April (Snow and Perrins 1998).
-Birds are usually seen singly or in pairs, but sometimes form small flocks when soaring on migration (Ferguson-Lees and Christie 2001).

 Conservation Actions Underway

 CMS Appendix II.
 CITES Appendix II.
 Annex II Bern Convention.
-The species is on Annex I of the EU Birds Directive and is the the focus of close monitoring and targeted conservation actions across most of its range, including reintroduction to parts of the U.K. since 1989 (English Nature 1995, RSPB 2007).
+The species is on Annex I of the EU Birds Directive and has been the the focus of close monitoring and targeted conservation actions across most of its range, including a highily successful reintroduction to large parts of the U.K. since 1989 (English Nature 1995, RSPB 2007, Stevens et al. 2019).
 Since 2007, further reintroduction projects are aiming to re-establish Red Kites in Tuscany and in the Marche (Italy), the Republic of Ireland and Northern Ireland - the first breeding attempt in the Republic was recorded in 2009.
 An EU species action plan for the Red Kite was published in 2009 (Knott et al. 2009).
 National species action plans are in place in Germany, France, the Balearic Islands and Denmark, and a draft national action plan is in place in Portugal.
 Ongoing research in Germany aims to examine further the impact of windfarms on the red kite breeding population in this country.
 In 2007, for the first time, three young birds in France were fitted with satellite transmitters, although only one provided regular information (Mionnet 2007).
 In Spain, radio-tracking was carried out in Segovia in 2006-2007.

 Text account compilers